al1brn/docgen/doc/mddoc-doc.md

 cook()
 ```

-Cook the section

-> [!IMPORTANT]
-> Cook only the section itself, not its child sections
+Cook the section and child sections

+Default behavior is:
-Sort the sections if ['#sort_section' not found]() is set and insert the toc
+- sort the sections if ['#sort_section' not found]() is set
-if required.
+- cook the child sections
+- insert the toc

+Hidden sections are not cooked!

 <sub>:arrow_right: [index](index.md) :black_small_square: [top](#doc) :black_small_square: [Content](#content) :black_small_square: [Methods](#methods)</sub>